Strategic Highway Safety Plan

 2023 Transportation Safety Summit

-Visit the SHSP 2023 Transportation Safety Summit webpage for more information and a link to register for the Summit.
+Visit the SHSP 2023 Transportation Safety Summit webpage for more information.

 SHSP Virtual Fall Regional Workshops

 Interactive virtual workshops were held in September and October 2022 that featured an overview of regional transportation safety trends, best practices for saving lives along our roadways, the Safe System Approach, Integrating Equity, funding opportunities, updates about the 2020–2024 California SHSP, and more.
 There were six workshops covering the greater Bay Area, Redding, Los Angeles, Sacramento, San Diego, and Fresno regions.

 The California Strategic Highway Safety Plan (SHSP) to support data-driven implementation of the SHSP throughout the state.
 The 2022 SHSP Traffic Safety Facts (PDF) document includes statewide and challenge area crash data highlighting key issues with existing crash data, including equity-related data.
 The SHSP Crash Data Dashboard was developed to provide SHSP implementers with direct access to crash data.
 The dashboard allows for filtering of the number and characteristics of fatal and serious injury crashes over the last 10 years.
 Some filtering options include:

 - Location: District, County, Metropolitan Planning Organization (MPO), and City

 Please provide us your feedback on the data that is being provided for the SHSP by filling out a very brief survey.

 The 2020-2024 SHSP Pivot